-Course Title & Code Credits dit distri Eligibility Pre-requisite Course Thie & Cour Lecture Tutorial Practical criteria of the course Electricity and Magnetism 4 2 0 1 Class VII nass NIII GE - 11 4 3 0 1 Class XII pass NIL
+Course Title & Code Credits dit distri of the cou U 1 Pre-requisite Lecture Tutorial Practical criteria of the course Electricity and Magnetism 4 3 0 1 Class XII pass NIL GE - 11 Ť

 This course begins with theorems of network analysis which are required to perform the associated experiments in the laboratory.
 Then course delves into the elementary vector analysis, an essential mathematical tool for understanding static electric field and magnetic field.
 By the end of the course, the student should appreciate Maxwell's equations.